- 01. Differences between an Acoustic Guitar and Electric Guitar.

 An electric guitar costs more.
 Indeed, in addition to the guitar, you also have to purchase cables and amplifiers.
 Tuning one’s instrument and amp is no easy task for a beginner and can be frustrating.
 Playing and setting up the electric guitar also demands much more preparation than just picking up an acoustic guitar.

-Just like any other music instrument training, there are different methods, theories and exercises to learning to play the electric guitar.
+Just like any other music instrument training, there are different methods, theories and exercises involved in learning to play the electric guitar.

 People who have learned how to play by themselves are very rare, and very few self-taught players attain advanced levels.
 So, to avoid discouraging yourself and to be sure to acquire a solid foundation, we highly recommend beginning by taking guitar classes.